-1. Introduction Activity
+1. Introductory Activity

 Create and share with your peers an introductory/ice breaker activity to introduce yourself and your students to each other.
 This may be an activity that you have already used, one you have seen, or a combination/adaptation of your experience.
+Be sure your activity includes some aspect that would specifically address and would include ELL students and that the activity is culturally relevant to foster positive interrelationships among your students.